 Such rewards can either be in the form of cash, cash equivalent, shares, etc. and are mostly paid from the remaining share of profit once essential expenses are met.
 However, companies may decide to retain their accumulated profits to reinvest in the business or reserve it for future use.

 Dividend investing is a strategy that gives investors two sources of potential profit: one, the predictable income from regular dividend payments, and two, capital appreciation over time.

 Buying dividend stocks can be a great approach for investors looking to generate income or those simply looking to build wealth by reinvesting dividend payments.
 This strategy can also be appealing for investors looking for lower risk.

 Stocks that pay dividends can be some of the safest to own.
 But there can still be pitfalls, and dividend stocks can be risky if you don’t know what to avoid.
 Not every dividend stock can maintain a payout in every economic environment — something the COVID-19 pandemic has demonstrated — but a diversified portfolio of dividend stocks can get you a steady income.

-Things to consider for selecting the best dividend stocks to buy:
+Things to consider for choosing a profitable dividend stocks to buy

 1) Minimum Dividend Payout ratio of 40%